silvermine/serverless-plugin-multiple-responses/README.md

 plugins:
    - serverless-plugin-multiple-responses

-# in the function's http event configuration you see where
+# In the function's http event configuration you see where
 # we have `responses` instead of the normal `response`.
 functions:
    ping: